Austin Carr: College career

 The 6-foot 4-inch (1.93 m), 200 lb (91 kg) shooting guard first came to prominence as a highly recruited player for the University of Notre Dame, arriving after having scored more than 2,000 points during his high school career.
 Carr lived up to his lofty billing by ending his three-year career at Notre Dame with 2,560 points (an average of 34.5 points per game), ranking him fifth all-time in college basketball history at the time of his departure.
 During his final two seasons, Carr became only the second college player ever to tally more than 1,000 points in a season, joining Pete Maravich in that select group.
 Carr holds NCAA tournament records for most points in one game (61 vs. Ohio in 1970), most field goals in one game (25), and most field goals attempted in one game (44).
 He has three of the top five scoring performances in NCAA tournament history.
 His record scoring average of 50 points per game in seven NCAA playoff games has yet to be broken.

+He was part of the Notre Dame team which defeated the UCLA Bruins on January 19, 1971, which was UCLA's last defeat until being beaten by Notre Dame exactly three years later, breaking the Bruins' NCAA men's basketball record 88-game winning streak.

 Carr has been featured in several "all-time best" lists for his successful college career at Notre Dame.
 In 2008, ESPN named Carr the 22nd greatest college basketball player of all time.
 In 2010, Bleacher Report listed Carr as the 21st greatest college basketball player of all time.
 Carr was featured in another Bleacher Report article in 2013, this time being named the 12th most dominant college basketball player in history.
 In March 2020, Carr was featured on ESPN's "SportsCenter Special: College Basketball's Greatest of All Time" 64-player bracket, which celebrated the best men's and women's college basketball players ever.
 A March Madness styled bracket that was voted on by fans, Carr was listed as a 16 seed, with his career accomplishments at Notre Dame being pit against those of Breanna Stewart from UConn.
 In November 2020, ClutchPoints published their list of the 25 greatest college players of all time, with Carr listed as the 20th best player of all time.